paulcamper/wait-for-heroku-action/README.md

 ### `max_timeout`

 Optional — The amount of time to spend waiting on Heroku.
-Defaults to `300` seconds
+Defaults to `20` minutes

 ## Outputs